- Install the current version of an anti-virus software program WITS recommends using Sophos, the same application used on our campus systems.

 - Keep up with your Operating System Updates.
 For Windows users this means doing your Windows Updates.
 For Macintosh users, this means checking your Software Updater.
-So many viruses come in through security holes or vulnerabilities in your OS.
+Many viruses come in through security holes or vulnerabilities in your OS.
 The makers of the OS (e.g. Microsoft) are always finding new holes that need to be plugged up.
 By keeping up with your updates, you are severely limiting the number of viruses that can even make it to your computer, much less do any harm.
 Almost all of the infected computers that come by the Help Desk are not current with their updates.
 Protect yourself, do your updates.

 - Exercise reasonable caution when opening e-mail attachments, even if they seem to come from a friend of yours - in fact, especially if they seem to come from a friend, since most recent viruses have exploited the power of some e-mail programs by sending themselves to everyone in an infected machine's address book.
 If you're not expecting to receive an attachment from someone or if the nature of the message seems odd (the dean will not be sending you her favorite list of jokes), then don't open the attachment until you have confirmed that it is legitimate.